The Blue Mountains has a great variety of bush walks to suit everyone's fitness abilities | David Hill

 A fantastic walk with a steep descent/ascent in both directions and fabulous views.
 The walk starts at Martin’s Lookout (vehicle access required or a 4-5 km walk to start of the track from Springwood Station).
 Descend from Martin’s Lookout along single track, steep in parts and some short rock scrambles to Glenbrook Creek which is a lovely stop; and even better on your return journey to rest before your final steep ascent back up to Martin’s Lookout.
 Cross Glenbrook Creek and follow an at-times indistinct path to connect with the Kings Link Track that leads away from the creek up to Bunyan Lookout.
 Some great rocks to scramble on near Bunyan Lookout before following path up the spur towards the Lost World Lookout.
 Fantastic views up and down the valley.
 A worthy lunch spot before returning to Martin’s Lookout via the same route.

 A great circuit walk starting near Lawson Swimming Pool, and taking in a series of small but very pretty waterfalls.
 Some lovely spots to stop and cool off along the way.
-The walk is best done after some rain to enjoy the full effect of the beauty of the falls and surrounding rainforest areas.
+This Blue Mountains walk is best done after some rain to enjoy the full effect of the beauty of the falls and surrounding rainforest areas.

 If you'd like to try a walk in the Blue Mountains but prefer some experience local guidance, check out our range of guided Blue Mountains walks.